Thinking about updating all or part of your home? Here are seven things you’ll want to think about first.

 3. What You’ll Spend

 Renovations always cost more than you think they will, and if you don’t want a surprise at the end, you’ll set a budget at the very beginning.
 Let your budget dictate the renovations you make rather than the other way around.
+Private money lenders for residential real estate are always an option as well.

 4. Who You’ll Hire